-Things to remember:
+Things to remember...

-- Treat everyone with respect, setting a positive example for others. - Respect personal space and privacy. - Ensure any actions cannot be misrepresented by someone else. - Challenge unacceptable behaviour. - Do not put anyone, including yourself, in a vulnerable or compromising situation. - Do not have inappropriate physical or verbal contact with others. - You must not keep allegations or suspected abuse secret.
+- Treat everyone with respect, setting a positive example for others. - Respect personal space and privacy. - Challenge unacceptable behaviour. - Do not put anyone, including yourself, in a vulnerable or compromising situation. - Pass on disclosures, allegations or suspicions of abusive behaviour to the Designated Safeguarding Officer. - Do not have inappropriate physical or verbal contact with others. - Ensure any actions cannot be misunderstood or misrepresented.

-What to do if...you have concerns about possible abuse (including allegations): In an emergency, call emergency services 999.
+What to do if... you have concerns about possible abuse (including allegations):

-- Otherwise, consult the Designated Lead for Safeguarding. - Decide together whether to seek advice or to make an immediate referral to police or care services (see back page for contacts). - Always ensure that the Diocesan Safeguarding Adviser is contacted (the Designated Lead for Safeguarding will usually do this). - Keep a record of what happened, your concerns and your actions. - In consultation with the Designated Lead for Safeguarding, tell the person to whom you are responsible and the principal.
-Please use the Ely Diocese "Logging a Concern about a Child, Young Person or Adult" form - Only tell others who need to know. - Do not alert the alleged perpetrator.
+- In an emergency, call emergency services 999. otherwise, consult the Designated Safeguarding Lead. - Decide together whether to seek advice or to make an immediate referral to police or care services (see back page for contacts). - Always ensure that the Diocesan Safeguarding Adviser is contacted (the Designated Safeguarding Lead will usually do this). - Keep a record of what happened, your concerns and your actions.
+Use the Ely "Logging a Concern about a Child, Young Person or Adult" form - Tell only others who need to know - Do not alert the alleged perpetrator.
+Page 23 of 48

-What to do if... a child, young person or adult wishes to disclose they have been abused:
+What to do if... a child, young person or adult discloses they have been abused:

-Listen.
+- Listen.
 Keep listening.
-Do not question or investigate.

-- Do not promise confidentiality; tell them we need to share this. - Assure them they are not to blame. - Tell them what you are going to do and that they will be told what happens. - Make careful notes of what is said, record dates, times, events and when you are told.
-Please use the Ely Diocese "Logging a Concern about a Child, Young Person or Adult" form - Report it to the person to whom you are responsible and your Designated Lead for Safeguarding or Principal.
-Please use the Ely Diocese "Logging a Concern about a Child, Young Person or Adult" form - Tell only those who need to know.
+Do not question or investigate. - Do not promise confidentiality; tell them we need to share this. - Assure them they are not to blame. - Tell them what you are going to do and that they will be told what happens. - Make careful notes of what is said, record dates, times, events and when you are told.
+Please use the Ely Diocese "Logging a Concern about a Child, Young Person or Adult" form - Report it to the Designated Safeguarding Lead, or, if they are not available, the Deputy Designated Lead, or if they are not available, the Principal. - Tell only those who need to know.